cathayc/EPaper-Picture-Frame/README.md

 # Introduction

 This project is born out of curiousity on how ePaper displays work.
-It is a picture frame that can do the following two tasks:
-1. Slowly display pre-uploaded image on the ePaper display
-2. Take in a user-inputted prompt, generate + download AI images, and display images on the ePaper display
+It simply downloads the pictures from a Dropbox folder, loops them, and displays them on the ePaper display.

 ## Table Of Contents